 However, many Peruvians would argue that more can be done and enforced by Congress and law enforcement in protecting Peru’s wildlife.
 Specifically, when it comes to wild animals, tourist traps and endangered species.
 Nowadays, there are many rescue centres and sanctuaries taking action upon themselves against animal mistreatment.
 The main mechanism to achieve this is through education.

 Education is considered as the most important factor to contribute to wildlife conservation efforts.
 In addition, education is also the reason that justifies the existence of a wildlife sanctuary or wildlife rescue centre.
 Through engagement, information and communication, stronger respect and understanding for nature, wild animals and endangered species can be achieved.
 Not only this, wildlife rescue centres play a big role in recovery programs, animal rehabilitation and reproduction programs.
-Peru is our only South American destination where you can embark on a wildlife volunteering abroad project.

 WILDLIFE RESCUE VOLUNTEER PLACEMENT EXAMPLE

 Cochahuasi Animal Sanctuary - PMGY have teamed up with a family ran wildlife rescue centre in Cusco.
 The centre is dedicated to rescuing animals that have suffered any forms of mistreatment.
 For example, rescuing animals from illicit trafficking or those that have suffered physical neglect from former owners or evil poachers.